 The Setup

-To get this workflow to operate, you will need to install uv and direnv.
+To get this workflow to operate, follow these steps:

 venv() {